Krabi – Documentation

 Due to a Ghost limitation not exposing the custom homepage data, the homepage Metadata information will be coming from the admin General and Branding settings.

-- From the site admin Settings > Design > Brand, you can set up the Publication cover.
-You can upload the same image as the homepage featured image if you already uploaded one.
+• From the site admin Settings > Design > Brand, you can set up the Publication cover.
+You can upload the same image as the homepage feature image if you have already uploaded one.

 Metadata is helpful for Search Engine Optimization and sharing your website on social media sites to have a nice-looking preview.